dreysed/PeMa/README.md

 # PeMa — Personal Training Manager

+Creative work of students from group RIS-25-1b Parkhomenko Roman and Mekhonoshin Anton on the topic:
+Development of an automated workplace for a sports trainer

 Desktop application for planning and tracking workouts.
 A coach creates training plans, athletes execute them and log results.

 Built with **Qt 6 / QML** + **Python FastAPI**.